manoj400/PPhonepe-Pulse-Data-Visualization-and-Exploration-User-Friendly-Tool-Using-Streamlit-and-Plotly/README.md

-# PPhonepe-Pulse-Data-Visualization-and-Exploration-User-Friendly-Tool-Using-Streamlit-and-Plotly
-Phonepe Pulse Data Visualization and Exploration User-Friendly Tool Using Streamlit and Plotly
+# Phonepe Pulse Data Visualization and Exploration: A UserFriendly Tool Using Streamlit and Plotpy

+# Problem Statement: The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
+The goal is to extract this data and process it to
+ obtain insights and information that can be visualized in a user-friendly manner.

+# NAME :M.MANOJ

+# BATCH: DTM6

+# DOMAIN : DATA SCIENCE